 –For women, consider their outfit when determining placement and pinning.
 If they’re wearing a jacket, ask if they’re planning to wear it throughout the event so you know whether to pin the floral on both it and the garment underneath.
 Then proceed to pin the floral as you would a boutonniere (outlined above).
 Make sure the pin is secured in a way that the tip won’t agitate the guest.

 That’s it!
 I recommend having extra pins on-hand in the event the floral is heavier or more unwieldy than anticipated.
 When possible, request magnetic fasteners, as they’re usually much easier to use and won’t prick any fingers.
 Also, consider offering female guests the option of a wrist corsage instead.
 Sometimes, they’re more comfortable with that.

 Do you have any questions about boutonnieres or personal wedding flowers?
-Leave me a comment and I’ll be happy to answer them for you!
+Leave a comment and we’ll be happy to answer them for you!

 Photo credit: Rebecca Bridges